openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     console.log(`The result of ${a} * ${b} is ${a * b}`)
     // prints: The result of 2 * 2 is 4

-The example above can be rewritten as follows by using the string concatenation operator:
+The string concatenation operator can be used to rewrite the above example as follows:

 .. code-block:: typescript
    :linenos: